 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Acuvue Oasys is a specific type of contact lens that Johnson & Johnson Vision Care sells.
+Acuvue Oasys is a specific contact lens range that Johnson & Johnson Vision Care sells.
 Acuvue Oasys contact lenses feature UV protection and technology that helps keep a person’s eyes hydrated.

 This article explores the Acuvue Oasys brand, the types of contact lenses the company sells, how to buy them, alternatives, and health considerations.